samolego/Taterzens/.github/ISSUE_TEMPLATE/bug-report--forge---fabric-.md

 <details>
   <summary>Logs</summary>
-  Please paste your [log](https://fabricmc.net/wiki/player:tutorials:logs_ml:windows) here or include a link to a third party site
+Please paste your <a href="https://fabricmc.net/wiki/player:tutorials:logs_ml:windows">log</a> here or include a link to a third party site.
 </details>

 **Additional context**